dev-slater/Space-Invaders/readme.md

 Increase grid size, next step is to multiply by 3x Make sure latest version is being deployed with github pages Sound effects do not work on github pages, source files locally?
+If you do not click out of the play button , the game speeds up